Ketsusaur/task-autonomous-drawing-robot/README.md

 # task-autonomous-drawing-robot
-an autonomous mecanum wheeled mobile manipulation robot with a scissor lift and crank-release system for marker-pen operation.
+An autonomous mecanum wheeled mobile manipulation robot with a scissor lift and crank-release system for marker-pen operation.